Mrs. Laura Abernathy

 Mrs. Lisa Hendrickson

-Lisa, a native of Baton Rouge, Louisiana, now lives in Lantana, Texas, with her husband Jon and two children, Julianna and Joshua.
+Lisa, a native of Baton Rouge, Louisiana, now lives in Flower Mound, Texas, with her husband Jon and two children, Julianna and Joshua.

 Lisa has a diverse background in education, communication, and political science.
 During her undergrad years, she began volunteering on local campaigns in Montana, which parlayed into running a successful statewide campaign.
 After the birth of their son, Lisa began to teach government and civics in secondary grades while living in New Mexico, Oregon, and California.
 She completed her Master of Education and returned to Texas in 2006, at which point she was led into the realm of marketing and public relations.